 It’s nutrient-rich and promotes digestion due to beneficial lactobacilli bacteria produced during fermentation.

 We love the kimchi food trend because it’s versatile and adds a big, bold flavor to every meal.
-Plus, there’s no denying that any ethnic food trend will last longer than most.
+Though, we hesitate to call it a “trend.”
+Can a thousand-year-old food really be trendy?
+Clearly, it’s here to stay.

 Get Your Own Kimchi